gzgreg/wordcheat/README.md

 `win` searches for winning words.
 Determines which side of the board you are on based on capitalized letters, so input board must be valid for this to work properly.

+`winFrom` shows a list of spots that will allow you to win the game on the next move.

 `add` adds a word to the area you control (equivalent to capitalizing).
 Allows you to pick a particular configuration of the word.
 This doesn't re-analyze the board.